dehboris/docs-3/source/docs/forms.md

 ### Fieldset {#layout-fieldset}

-You may want to group fields into into a Fieldset.
+You may want to group fields into a Fieldset.
 Each fieldset has a label, a border, and a two-column grid:

 ```php
 use Filament\Resources\Forms\Components;